DefinitelyNotEthan/Q4/README.md

 - A Hawking raditation and luminocity calculator
 - A Schwarzschild radius/gravitational field calculator
 - A Drake Equation calculator
+- An Astrobiological Copernican Limit calculator

 AGENDA:
 - Week of 5/20, finish and bugfix the Drake Equation calculator
+- Week of 5/26. finish and bug fix the Astrobiological Copernican Limits calculator

 SOURCES:
 - ASCII art source https://www.asciiart.eu/